reslp/phylociraptor/README.md

 2. Run phylociraptor:

 When phylociraptor is first run, it should automatically download and install [pixi](https://pixi.prefix.dev/latest/).
-Pixi automatically install snakemake 6.0.2 for phylociraptor.
-In future runs phylociraptor should automatically detect that snakemake is installed.
+Pixi then automatically installs snakemake 6.0.2.
+This is the reused in future runs.

 ```
 $ cd phylociraptor